vestrel00/contacts-android/DEV_NOTES.md

 #### Contacts; Display Name

-The Contact's display name may be different than the Data `StructuredName` display name!
+The `Contacts.DISPLAY_NAME` name may be different than the Data `StructuredName` display name!
 If a structured name in the Data table is not provided, then other kinds of data will be used as the `Contacts` row display name.
 For example, if an email is provided but no structured name then the display name will be the email.
 When a structured name is inserted, the Contacts Provider